varunbiluri/coda/README.md

 **Limitations:**

-- ⚠️ Fixed responses only
+- Fixed responses only
-- ⚠️ By default limited to just an health endpoint
+- By default limited to just a health endpoint
-- ⚠️ No real AI capabilities
+- No real AI capabilities

 </details>